StrangeBeeCorp/docs/docs/thehive/operations/backup-restore/backup/hot-backup/hot-backup-cluster.md

 Finally, we're going to back up TheHive file storage, which contains all the attachments and files.

 The backup procedure depends on your storage backend—either NFS or an S3-compatible object storage service.
-The script below uses MinIO as an example, but you can adapt the same approach to any S3-compatible implementation.
+The script below uses SeaweedFS as an example, but you can adapt the same approach to any S3-compatible implementation.

 === "NFS"